 In Auburn City, 15% of households earned an income of $2,500 or more per week in 2011.

 Households form the common 'economic unit' in our society.
 Auburn City's Household Income is one of the most important indicators of socio-economic status.
-With other data sources, such as Educational Qualifications and Occupation, it helps to reveal the economic opportunities and socio-economic status of Auburn City.
+With other data sources, such as Qualifications and Occupation, it helps to reveal the economic opportunities and socio-economic status of Auburn City.
 It is important to note that income data is not necessarily a measure of wealth.
 For example, if an area has a large number of retirees this will produce a higher proportion of households with low income but the retirees may have large capital wealth.
 For this reason, household income should be viewed in conjunction with Age and Household Composition.

 The incomes presented on this page are for the latest Census year only.
 For comparison of incomes over time, go to Household Income Quartiles.